libp2p/specs/protocol-select/README.md

   strategy would be to re-dial the peer after a (randomized) exponential backoff.

+* _Why don't we use the peer IDs to break the tie on uncoordinated TCP Simultaneous Open?_

+  We cannot assume that the remote peer knows our peer ID when it is dialing us.
+  While this is true in *most* cases, it is possible to dial a multiaddr without knowing the peer's ID, and derive the ID from the information presented during the handshake.

 * _Why don't we use the presence of a security protocol in the multiaddr to signal support for Protocol Select?_